1972 World 600

 The 1972 World 600, the 13th running of the event, was a NASCAR Winston Cup Series racing event that was held on May 28, 1972, at Charlotte Motor Speedway in Concord, North Carolina.
 Wendell Scott was promised a good car, what he actually got was a hunk of junk.
 In practice, the car was 9 miles per hour off the pace; this led to jeers from his fellow drivers that he just could not drive the best level of equipment that was available at the time.
 Bobby Allison climbed in the car afterward and went the same speed while Wendell did the best he could with it until the engine grenaded.
 This resulted in Wendell obtaining a result of 22nd place DNF on lap 283.

 South Carolina's blue laws were in full force during the era of the race.
-The pace car driver was Robert "Bob" Colvin who nearly got arrested for violating the "blue laws" before he found out that they were for someone else's bad checks.
+The pace car driver was Robert "Bob" Colvin who was nearly arrested for violating the "blue laws" before he found out that they were for someone else's bad checks.

 In addition to watching the event live, NASCAR followers who either lived or visited the Concord, North Carolina region could listen to it on their transistor radios.

 Race report

 It took four hours and thirteen minutes to race 400 spanning 1.500 mi per lap.
 Amateur home video helped capture the most important 49 minutes of this event.
 Three cautions were waved for 24 laps.
 More than 80,000 spectators would see Buddy Baker defeat Bobby Allison by 24 seconds at speeds averaging 142.555 mph.
 The pole position speed would be 158.162 mph.
 Jim Vandiver would become the last-place finisher due to a transmission problem on lap 11.

 James Hylton became the lowest-finishing driver to finish this race.
 Richard Petty would suffer an engine problem.
 His first win from the World 600 (now Coca-Cola 600) series of racing events would come in 1975.
 Larry Smith, who would go on to become NASCAR's Rookie of the Year, finished sixth in this race.
 A Rookie of the Year from 1957, Ken Rush, would make his final NASCAR Cup Series appearance in this event.
 He would make a 29th-place finish out of a 31st place start.
+Long-time NASCAR driver Jim Paschal would make his final start as well.

 Out of the 40-car grid, all except Formula 1 driver Jackie Oliver were born in the United States.
 Oliver was born in Walton-on-Thames, England.

 Notable crew chiefs included Harry Hyde, Dale Inman, Tom Vandiver, Darrell Bryant, and Lee Gordon.